-BWH is an internationally-known referral center for the most complex cases in nearly all areas of medicine.
-In fact, US News and World Report consistently ranks us a top hospital and among the best in specialty areas including cancer, cardiology and heart surgery, gynecology, neurology and neurosurgery, orthopedics, and rheumatology.
+Brigham and Women's Hospital is an internationally-known referral center for the most complex cases in nearly all areas of medicine.
+In fact, U.S. News & World Report recognizes us a top hospital and among the best in specialty areas including:

 The BWH name is a reflection of our history.
 In 1980 three of Boston’s oldest and most prestigious Harvard Medical School teaching hospitals - the Peter Bent Brigham Hospital, the Robert Breck Brigham Hospital, and the Boston Hospital for Women – merged to form Brigham and Women’s Hospital.

 As a national leader in improving health care quality and safety, we have helped to develop some of the industry’s best practices including computerized physician order entry (CPOE) to prevent medication errors.
 The CPOE is now a nationally-accepted safety practice.